-To develop a successful learning organization is to constantly become better at responding to strategies and the individuals needs, ensuring that learning transfer into organizational capabilities in a cost and time efficient way.
-At a basic level, there are certain capabilities that the L&D function needs to implement, such as
+To develop a successful learning organization is to constantly become better at responding to organizational strategies and the individuals needs, ensuring that learning transfer into organizational capabilities in a cost and time efficient manner.
+At a basic level, there are certain capabilities that the L&D function needs to implement, such as:

-- Curating learning resources that meet the needs of your employees and organization.
+- Curating learning resources that meet the needs of employees and the organization.

-- Methods for developing user-focused learning experiences (e.g. Design Thinking).
+- Methods for developing user-centric learning experiences (e.g. Design Thinking).

 - Create solutions that ensure performance at work (e.g. Performance Consulting)